fraczak/k/BIG_PICTURE.md

    as well as type expressions used in _function definitions_ and the _main expression_.
 2. Annotate the expressions with types or type patterns; every node of the AST is annotated with a pair of type patterns.
 3. Turn the _singleton_ type patterns into types and add them to the _type graph_.
 Go to (2) unless no change.
-4. Normalize the function definitions by rewriting them as the fix-point of a single equation.

 ### Example